CocoonIO/cocoon-template-angularjs/README.md

 ## References and useful links

+About AngularJS:

 * [AngularJS](https://angularjs.org/)

+About the app:

 * Click [here](http://rubensdev.com/todo-app/#/home) to test this demo on your browser.
 * [Demo original source code](https://github.com/rubensdev/todo-app)

+About the author:

 * [rubensdev website](http://rubensdev.com/)

+About us:

 * Find us at Cocoon.io (https://cocoon.io/)